Silhouette of two people chatting by a window

 Under data protection law, you have the following rights that are in some cases subject to exemptions:

 • Your right of access - You have the right to request access to your personal data (commonly known as a "data subject access request").
 This permits you to request and receive a copy of the personal data that we hold about you and to check that we are lawfully processing it.
-Please address subject access requests to WPA's Data Protection Officer as set out in of this Policy.
+Please address subject access requests to WPA's Data Protection Officer as set out in Section 2 'How to contact us' of this Policy.
 Such data may be redacted or withheld in various circumstances, including to protect the rights of third parties and if we consider that it is necessary to protect your or our legitimate interests, or those of a third party.

 • Right to withdraw consent - Where you have provided your consent to the collection, processing and transfer of your personal data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 However, this will not affect the lawfulness of any processing carried out by us before you withdraw your consent.
 We may also continue to process your data after you withdraw consent where we are legally permitted to do so.
 This may include where we need to retain your data to be able to bring or defend legal proceedings.
-To withdraw your consent, please contact us at the details in of this Policy.
+To withdraw your consent, please contact us at the details in Section 2 'How to contact us' of this Policy.

 • Your right to rectification - Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.